-Some building materials like self-leveling flooring compounds ore plasters are applied in thin layers.
-These fast setting mortars set and harden within a couple of hours and subsequent drying of such a thin layer is generally terminated after the first day.
-In order to investigate the dynamics of early shrinkage and expansion we developed a special set-up of two laser units which are horizontally aligned.
-This set-up allows to investigate the different formulation parameters and their influences onto the different stages of shrinkage and expansion, namely the plastic shrinkage, setting expansion and drying shrinkage.
+Some building materials like self-leveling flooring compounds or plasters are applied in thin layers.
+These fast-setting mortars set and harden within a couple of hours and subsequent drying of such a thin layer is generally terminated after the first day.
+In order to investigate the dynamics of early shrinkage and expansion we developed a special set-up of two laser units that are horizontally aligned.
+This setup allows to investigate the different formulation parameters and their influences on the different stages of shrinkage and expansion, namely the plastic shrinkage, setting expansion, and drying shrinkage.
 The shrinkage/expansion behavior is strongly related to both, external (climate) and internal (formulation) factors.
-With respect to the latter, begin, intensity and duration of setting are key to the overall shrinkage/expansion behavior.
+With respect to the latter, the beginning, intensity, and duration of the setting are key to the overall shrinkage/expansion behavior.

 The picture below shows a strong plastic shrinkage (shrinkage before setting) in the first hour.
-Close to the begin of setting, plastic shrinkage can turn suddenly into expansion.
-The current working hypothesis is that this is a pure structural effect related to a critical concentration of hydrates, which cause the mineral grains (cement, sand and fine-grained fillers) to become supported by a matrix of hydrates.
+Close to the beginning of the setting, plastic shrinkage can turn suddenly into expansion.
+The current working hypothesis is that this is a pure structural effect related to a critical concentration of hydrates, which causes the mineral grains (cement, sand, and fine-grained fillers) to become supported by a matrix of hydrates.
 From this moment on any further hydration causes the mineral grains to be pushed apart (expansion).
 The ongoing chemical shrinkage (caused by continued hydration), which contributed to plastic shrinkage before, is now producing porosity.
 As the hydration rate decelerates, evaporation becomes the dominant mechanism and forces the mortar layer to shrink again.
-In most cases, this drying shrinkage levels out during the first day and the mortar layer becomes stable in volume.
+In most cases, this drying shrinkage levels out during the first day, and the mortar layer becomes stable in volume.